julkue/wabp/README.md

 "RequireJS Optimizer" will be used.
 Also it will compile your styles into a single "app.min.css"-file and generate sprites (see [Development](#41-development) how to disable it).
 Also all .html-files inside the root-folder of your app will be compressed.
 You can prevent this with `$ grunt prod --minifyHTML=false`.
 If you just want to prevent the minification for a single file use `$ grunt prod --minifyHTMLIgnore=myfile.html` and `$grunt prod --minifyHTMLIgnore={myfile.html,secondFile.html}` for multiple files.
 Your production app will be generated with all assets, resources, js and css into "/dist" (will be created if it does not exist).
 On top the output will be zipped into "/dist".
 You can prevent this if you want with calling `$ grunt prod --zip=false`.

+###4.3 Version-update
+If you want to update the version of your app you can simply call `$ grunt version-update --target=YourVersion`.
+This will change the version in bower.json and package.json.

 ## 5. How-tos
 ### 5.1 How to configure routing